maximebanane/AWS-Learning-Journey/aws-High-Availability-and-Scalability-ELB&ASG/readme.md

 Traffic was successfully distributed across multiple EC2 instances.

-Refreshing the webpage returned responses from different servers.
+Refreshing the webpage returned responses from different backend servers, confirming that the Application Load Balancer was distributing requests correctly.

-### Screenshot
+📷 Screenshot

-- alb-working.png
+- **04-alb-working.png**

 ---

-# Part 2 – HTTPS using ACM

-## Request SSL Certificate

-An SSL/TLS certificate was requested using AWS Certificate Manager.
+## Test Path-Based Routing

+Configured and verified a path-based routing rule.

+Requests sent to **/error** were successfully forwarded according to the configured listener rule.

-### Screenshot
+📷 Screenshot

-- acm-certificate.png
+- **05-path-based-routing.png**

 ---

-## Configure HTTPS Listener

-Added an HTTPS Listener (443) to the Application Load Balancer.

-The ACM certificate was attached to enable encrypted traffic.

-### Screenshot

-- https-listener.png

----

-## Test HTTPS

-Verified secure access using HTTPS.

-### Screenshot

-- https-working.png

----

-# Part 3 – Launch Template
+# Part 2 – Launch Template

 Created a Launch Template containing: